Help - Maintaining your approvals - Radiation Assurance

 • the type of scans – for instance a CT scan may be introduced as an alternative to MRI

-• the dose calculation – for instance a change in number of scans, new scans or to allow for new sites having different procedures or equipment which do not fit into the limits given in the original review
+• the dose calculation – for instance a change in number of scans, new scans or to allow for new trial locations having different procedures or equipment which do not fit into the limits given in the original review

 • the participant group – this may affect the clinical radiation expert (CRE) justification.
 Particular regard should be taken when adding adults aged 18-64, adults aged over 65, children, healthy volunteers, or pregnant participants for the first time, though the addition of other participant groups may also require re-review